 Students in BA degree programs must demonstrate proficiency in a foreign language through the intermediate level.
 The requirement may be satisfied through the completion of college-level coursework or the successful completion of a proficiency examination.
 A student with no prior experience would likely take a four-course (12 credit hour) sequence: elementary and intermediate levels.
 A student with three years of high school language study would likely take only the intermediate course sequence (6 credit hours).
 A student with four or more years of language study may be prepared to take a proficiency examination to demonstrate intermediate-level proficiency, with no further coursework required.

-In addition, regardless of demonstrated proficiency, all programs leading to teacher certification require completion of a minimum of six credit hours in one foreign language.
+In addition, regardless of demonstrated proficiency, all programs leading to teacher certification require the completion of a minimum of six credit hours in one foreign language.

 Additional programs may also have a foreign language requirement.
 See The Courses and Curricula section of the catalog for information on requirements for specific programs.
 Students are encouraged to begin their language sequence early in their college career in order to take advantage of high school studies.

 Hours in the Major